Nicklas-17/Nicklas-17/README.md

 🔭 I’m currently working on mobile apps (Wahu and WeConvert) <br/>
 🌱 I’m currently learning Go (Fiber) && Cloud Solutions Architecture<br/>
 👯 I’m looking to collaborate on apis, user-centric Apps and innovative ideas !<br/>
-💬 Ask me about anything really Tech,Finance,LifeStyle<br/>
+💬 Ask me about anything really Tech,Finance, Fitness..<br/>
-I love connecting with different people so if you want to say hi, let's chat ! 🧠!<br/>
+I love connecting with different people so if you want to say hi, let's have a chat 🧠 !<br/>